ESchae/SimilarSoundSearch/Evaluation/D1/README.md

 ## Contents

-* /audiofiles --> the .mp3 files of all 150 sounds from D1
+* /audiofiles --> the .mp3 files of all 150 sounds from D1 (better suited for processing or reproducing results or get more information related to freesound about the files)

+* /audiofiles_ better_ to_read --> the .mp3 files from D1 (better suited for human reading)

 * audiofiles.csv --> overview of the 150 files with short descriptions in German (this is exact the same table as can be found in the appendix of the corresponding Bachelor's thesis)